MirceaMacarie/MirceaMacarie/README.md

 Since July 2023, I'm working at 8x8 International, starting as a QA intern and now as a full-time Software Developer in Test (SDET).
 I work on both manual and automated testing with different testing tools, especially Selenium with Java, Bash scripting and CI/CD pipelines.

 Besides testing, I'm interested in UX, AI and Web Development.
-In my spare time I like to read books, to listen podcasts and to watch good movies with my friends.
+In my spare time I like to read books, to listen to podcasts and to watch good movies with my friends.

-Also, I'm Technical Writer with 3+ years of experience contributing to the <a href="https://www.blogdeit.ro/">Vlog de IT</a> community blog.
+Also, I'm a Technical Writer with 3+ years of experience contributing to the <a href="https://www.blogdeit.ro/">Vlog de IT</a> community blog.
 You can read what I have written until now 👉 <a href="https://blogdeit.ro/author/mircea/">here</a>. 📑